-The Department of Behavioral Health and Developmental Services should develop a method to account for Medicaid and private insurance reimbursements that each CSB should be able to collect when allocating non-Medicaid state and federal funds.
+The Department of Behavioral Health and Developmental Services should develop a method to factor in the revenue that each community services board (CSB) should be able to collect through Medicaid and private insurance reimbursements when determining allocations of non-Medicaid state and federal funds to CSBs so that such funds can only be used to pay for services not fully reimbursed by Medicaid.
 (Chapter 3)

-The Department of Behavioral Health and Developmental Services should work with the Department of Medical Assistance Services and the community services boards (CSBs) to analyze whether CSBs are maximizing their Medicaid reimbursement for services, and if not, put processes in place to do so.
+The Department of Behavioral Health and Developmental Services should work with the Department of Medical Assistance Services and the community services boards (CSBs) to analyze if CSBs are maximizing their Medicaid reimbursement for services, and if not, put processes in place to ensure CSBs are maximizing their Medicaid reimbursements.
 (Chapter 3)